arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Updating the number of role instances_

-	>**Note:** The portal displays a legend "Scale in progress..." while the settings are applied.
+	>**Note:** The portal displays a "Changing the scale settings..." message while the settings are applied.

 <a name="Ex1Task4" />
 #### Task 4 – Testing the Application in the Staging Environment ####